 You also get a very cool British-sounding extra bonus privacy right called the “right to object.”
-You can use that right to object to our use of your information and content.
+(Yes, of course we know that the UK left the EU.
+We have Twitter.)
+Anyway, you can use your right to object to our use of your information and content.
 Most of that objecting can be done self-serve in our apps.
 Otherwise, just contact us and let us know what you want to object to.

 No matter where your information comes from, our products are hosted in U.S.-based data centers and your information will be transferred there so we can process and store it for you.
 Again, we will take commercially reasonable measures to protect your privacy rights.